barde/radiosolar/README.md

 The battery load and charge is logged which also provides the sunshine time.
 This is used for making the proper size for the needed battery capacity and solar panel size.

+Later on the desire for additional functionality lead to the inclusion of the well known "randomness by radioactive decay time period differences" algorithm and later on some back-end.

+🔴 🔴 🔴 This project is now discontinued for the open source version.
+A "sell computing power for randomness" is offered as a service at (https://rng.phialo.de). 🔴 🔴 🔴

 ### How

 + Get the hardware